I don’t live in Australia and I am not an Australian citizen. Can I still enter the Calibre Essay Prize?

 How can I stay in touch with news about the Calibre Essay Prize?

-If you have provided us with a current email address we will contact you with news about the Prize.
-Another way to stay up-to-date with news about the Prize and other ABR prizes and events is to sign up to our free monthly e-News.
-You can also follow us on Twitter, like us on Facebook, or follow us on Instagram.
+If you have provided us with a current email address we will contact you with news about the Calibre Essay Prize.
+Another way to stay up-to-date with news about the Prize and other ABR prizes and events is to sign up to our newsletters.
+You can also follow us on Twitter, Facebook, and Instagram.

 These can be found here.